Frank N. Darras, Top Insurance Lawyer Recommends Picking the Right Disability Insurance Policy for Your Career

 “The any versus own occupation clause on disability policies is an important factor to look out for.
 An own occupation clause states that if you can’t perform the important duties of your occupation, you are entitled to your monthly benefits even if you could do some other kind of work for gain or profit.
 Without an own occupation clause on your policy, you could be putting yourself and your paycheck at serious risk.
 There is a big difference in an accountant or pro ball player’s paycheck and the person who helps you order at McDonald’s,” says Darras.

 Alternatively, the “any occupation” coverage pays a disability benefit if the insured is unable to work in any occupation for which he or she is trained, educated or suited, taking into consideration your station in life.
-The standard is similar to the one set by the Social Security Administration and generally has stricter guidelines to qualify.
+The standard is similar to the one set by the

 Disability insurance can be purchased individually from an agent/broker where the policyholder pays the premium or through group long-term disability insurance offered by an employer.
 If you have long-term disability coverage through work, your rights and remedies are few if your carrier wrongfully delays or denies your legitimate claim.